henryl74/foodieClub-drf-api/README.md

 - [Slack](https://slack.com/intl/en-gb/) community support.

-- Code Institute - Tutor Assistance, big thank you for all your support, suggestions and help!
+- Code Institute - Tutor Assistance, BIG THANK YOU for all your support, suggestions and help!

 [Back to top](<#contents>)